kathleenpaola/Bloccit/README.md

 script
   Helper scripts for automation and generation.

+setup
+  Copy the "config/application.example.yml" file and remove "example".
+Your application.yml should contain your sensitive credentials.
+It should be included in .gitnore as well.

 test
   Unit and functional tests along with fixtures.
 When using the rails generate command, template test files will be generated for you and placed in this